 PENSERVCO will work closely with you and the financial advisor of your choice to efficiently set up a new plan or transition your existing plan from your current provider.
 We work with key personnel to streamline the tasks involved and to educate them regarding important aspects of the plan.
+We offer benchmark reviews in critical areas t

 A 401(k) plan allows employees to contribute a portion of their income to an employer sponsored retirement plan on a pre-tax basis.
 The employer may choose to contribute matching amounts into the plan.
 The employer can also use the plan to provide profit sharing contributions to all eligible employees.
 Highly compensated employee deferral and match contributions are limited by discrimination testing.

 This plan is similar to the traditional 401(k) plan with the exception that highly compensated employee contributions are not limited by the discrimination testing.
 The employer must either make a 3% Safe Harbor non-elective contribution or a Safe Harbor match contribution of at least 100% of compensation on the first 3% deferred by the employee plus 50% on the next 2% deferred.
-Both of these Safe Harbor contributions are 100% vested immediately
+Both of these Safe Harbor contributions are 100% vested immediately.

 Roth 401(k) is an optional feature of a 401(k) plan that permits plan participants to make after-tax salary deferrals, regardless of their income, unlike a Roth IRA, where eligibility is based on one’s tax filing status income level.
 Roth contributions grow tax-free and are not taxed when distributed, provided the necessary requirements are met.
 If the employer elects to offer the Roth 401(k) provision, participants will have a choice of making pre-tax or after-tax salary deferrals, or a combination of both.